 The purpose of this affinity group is accountability.
 The BIPOC community too often is engage in the emotional labor of educating white people about racism and part of the purpose of this group is to create space for white-identified people to education each other and what it means to center the voices and needs of our BIPOC community, while taking necessary responsibility to engage in anti-racism work, especially understanding and dismantling white supremacy culture, and developing anti-oppressive practices.
 The group is open to any faculty or staff member who identify as white or has white privilege.

-In an effort to engage in continued anti-oppressive practices and productive discussion, the Office of Equity, Diversity and Inclusion will host a monthly book club, every third Friday of the month at 12:00 pm, open to anyone in the Pacific University Community.
-The discussion will take place at the University Center.
-Look for signage at a community table.
+In an effort to engage in continued anti-oppressive practices and productive discussion, the Office of Equity, Diversity and Inclusion will host a monthly book discussion on the OEDI instagram (@pacificu_edi).
+To join the book discussion, follow us on Instagram and read the book.

 The following are titles to be discussed each month: